ptalmeida/awesome-EOS/README.md

 > Curated list of awesome [EOS](https://eos.io) resources and projects.

-[EOS.IO](https://eos.io/), also referred to as EOSIO and EOS, is software that introduces a blockchain architecture designed to enable vertical and horizontal scaling of decentralized applications.
+[EOSIO](https://eos.io/), also referred EOS, is software that introduces a blockchain architecture designed to enable vertical and horizontal scaling of decentralized applications.

 Contributions welcome.
 Add links through pull requests or create an issue to start a discussion.